windbench/WEMEP/mep/mep.rst

 :numref:`tab-pirt` shows different categories of phenomena of interest that could be included in the PIRT table through gap analysis.
 The phenomena are described in terms of associated issues (what the problem is) and the potential responses, i.e. what actions need to be taken to mitigate these issues.
 Examples of PIRT tables for wind energy can be found in Maniaci and Naughton (2017) and Sanz Rodrigo et al. (2016b).

 .. _tab-pirt:
-.. csv-table:: Types of phenomena in a PIRT (adapted from Hills at al., 2015)
+.. csv-table:: Types of phenomena in a PIRT (adapted from Hills et al., 2015)
    :header: "Type", "Issues", "Potential Responses"
    :widths: 10, 15, 30